AnomalyUK/abelard/README.md

 The information in the export file is all retained in the archive.
 It is possible that that includes some sensitive data; I didn't see any in my testing but I don't make any guarantees.
 You should check it before sharing or publishing your archive.
+As of 0.0.2, the Blogger export file loader is (wrongly) including draft posts, so if you share your abelard archive built from an export file, you're sharing draft and unpublished posts as well as published ones (that needs to be fixed)

 Usage
 -----